In Part 1 of this tutorial series, we explained the basics of using widgets in WordPress.

 Step 3 – Compose the HTML code for your text widget.

 If you’re not a technical-minded person, don’t worry … this sounds a lot more technical than it is.
-In simple terms, we just need to create the instructions for your clickable image.
+Basically, we just need to create the instructions linking your button image to the contact page.

-Your instructions can be written a plain text file and should look something like this …
+Your instructions can be typed in a simple text file and should look something like this …

 - Replace “http://www.yourdomain.com/contact-us” in the code with the URL of your contact page location.

-The image below shows which sections of the above sample code you need to replace with your actual contact details …
+The screenshot below shows the sections of the above code that you need to replace with the actual contact details …

 Replace the above URLs and then copy all of the above code to your clipboard when finished.

-Now, go back into your Widgets area …
+Now, go back into your Widgets screen …

 (Widgets Screen)